Lunar Module Eagle

-Lunar Module Eagle (LM-5) is the spacecraft that served as the crewed lunar lander of Apollo 11, which was the first mission to land humans on the Moon.
-It was named after the bald eagle, which was featured prominently on the mission insignia.
+Lunar Module Eagle (LM-5) is the Apollo Lunar Module that was the first crewed lunar lander flown by humans to the Moon.
+Part of the 1969 Apollo 11 mission, it was named after the bald eagle, which was featured prominently on the mission insignia.
 It flew from Earth to lunar orbit on the command module Columbia, and then was flown to the Moon on July 20, 1969, by astronaut Neil Armstrong with navigational assistance from Buzz Aldrin.
 Eagles landing created Tranquility Base, named by Armstrong and Aldrin and first announced upon the module's touchdown.

 The name of the craft gave rise to the phrase "The Eagle has landed", the words Armstrong said upon Eagles touchdown.

 Flight

 Eagle was launched with Command Module Columbia on July 16, 1969, atop a Saturn V launch vehicle from Launch Complex 39A, and entered Earth orbit 12 minutes later.
 Eagle entered lunar orbit on July 19, 1969.
 On July 20, Neil Armstrong and Buzz Aldrin entered into the LM and separated it from Command Module Columbia.

-Eagle was landed at 20:17:40 UTC on July 20, 1969, with 216 lb of usable fuel remaining.
+Eagle was landed at Tranquility Base at 20:17:40 UTC on July 20, 1969, with 216 lb of usable fuel remaining.
 After the lunar surface operations, Armstrong and Aldrin returned to the Lunar Module Eagle on July 21, 1969.
 At 17:54:00 UTC, they lifted off in Eagles ascent stage to rejoin Michael Collins aboard Columbia in lunar orbit.

-After the crew re-boarded Columbia, the Eagle was abandoned in lunar orbit.
-The location of its impact on the Moon's surface during an orbit decay is unknown, and there is evidence that Eagle may still be in orbit.
+After the crew re-boarded Columbia, the Eagle ascent stage was abandoned in lunar orbit.
+The location of its impact on the Moon's surface during an orbit decay is unknown.
+Studies of Eagles estimated orbital trajectory have suggested that the spacecraft may still be in orbit as of 2021.